adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 </div>

 These processes of materialization are computationally expensive due the fact that each JVP and VJP costs approximately as much as the evaluation of the function $f$ itself.
-Note that both forward and reverse mode materialize the Jacobian of the composed function **without materializing any intermediate Jacobians**.

 <aside class="l-body box-note" markdown="1">
 Since neural networks are usually trained using scalar loss functions,